InterDigitalInc/AdvantEDGE/docs/usage/usage-execution-view.md

 Drop-down menu to select the destination application node that must be provided to the Visualization dashboard.

 ##### Close
 Closes the dashboard configuration bar.

-### Sequence Diagram
-The sequence diagram visualization dashboard is an AdvantEDGE feature that allows to observe interactions in a scenario in real-time.
-The feature also allows to export sequence diagrams in a text format to facilitate documenting scenarios.
-The chosen visualization technology is Mermaid, a JS visualization library.

-It is possible to export sequence diagrams in the [Mermaid](https://mermaid.live/edit) format or in the [SequenceDiagram.org](https://sequencediagram.org/) format

-#### Dashboard Options:
-#### Participants
-Text field to input the sequence of participants to be rendered in the sequence digaram.

-#### Count
-Text field to input the maximum count of logs to be shown in the seuqence diagram.

-#### Clear
-Button to clear the rendered diagram.

-#### Fetch All
-Button to fetch all the logs/events for the given scenario and render diagram on screen.

-#### Export Mermaid
-Button to export the logs for seuqence diagram in mermaid format.

-#### Export SDorg
-Button to export the logs for seuqence diagram in sdorg format.

-#### Pause
-Checkbox to pause or unpause the automatic rendering of the updated sequence diagram.

-#### Close
-Closes the dashboard configuration bar.

-### Data Flow Diagram
-The data flow diagram visualization dashboard is an AdvantEDGE feature that allows to observe the number of interactions between components in a scenario in real-time.
-The feature also allows to export data flow diagrams in a text format to facilitate documenting scenarios.
-The chosen visualization technology is Mermaid, a JS visualization library.

-It is possible to export sequence diagrams in the [Mermaid](https://mermaid.live/edit) format.

-#### Dashboard Options:
-#### Export Mermaid
-Button to export the logs for dataflow diagram in mermaid format.

-#### Pause
-Checkbox to pause or unpause the automatic rendering of the updated dataflow diagram.

-#### Close
-Closes the dashboard configuration bar.

 ### Network Metrics Aggregation